-Breckland School Attendance: Mrs Taylor (email)
+Breckland School Attendance: Mrs Croot (email)

 Attendance is closely linked to academic achievement.
 The more days of education missed by a student, the lower their chances of success.

 In line with government expectations, Breckland School has the following aims:

 - Promote an expectation that children will attend school every day the school is available and reduce absence, including persistent absence (a child is classed as being persistently absence if they fail to attend at least 90%, which equates to one day of absence every two weeks)